What can I expect from Counselling?

 How much will the Counselling cost & how will I pay?

 I offer a free half hour initial consultation.
-Subsequent Counselling sessions are from £35-£45 for Individuals and £45-£55 for Couples.
-I can offer some flexibility on fees for Counselling Students and those from low-income households.
+Subsequent Counselling sessions are £45 for Individuals and £60 for Couples.
+I may be able to offer some flexibility on fees for low-income households.

 Please note: CBT session fees can be provided upon application.

-You can pay by cash, cheque, “Paym” (Mobile-to-Mobile Payments), or via BACS transfer.
+You can pay by cash or via bank transfer.
 I will ask you to pay for any cancelled or missed sessions unless at least 24 hours notice is provided.
 This fee waiver is subject to my 'fair fee cancellation policy.'
 Please enquire for details.